-7 Ways To Know If Your Partner Is Being Too Selfish In Bed
+7 Signs Your Partner Is Being Selfish In Bed

 Sex shouldn't be one-sided.
 Of course, the whole point of a partner being there (for something you can do alone, by the way) is to connect in a dual effort.
 Signs that your partner is selfish in bed (and you're likely going to leave the experience feeling unsatisfied) are important to watch out for.
 What's more, selfishness between the sheets can make for selfishness in other areas within the relationship.
 So it might be worth rethinking your partnership overall, unless a dialogue doesn't spark change.

 As a certified health coach, I work with clients on improving their romantic relationships and feeling pleasure in intimate ways.
 Sure, you can always masturbate, but there's something really special about sharing that experience with another person, and when the sex is good (and fair), it usually makes for a loving, healthy relationship overall.
 But if your partner only cares about himself or herself in bed, it can make things messy and unclear.
 Plus, it can interfere with attraction and sexual compatibility long-term.
 Here are seven ways to know if your partner is too selfish in bed, and how you can increase your personal pleasure (without taking away from your partner's).
 A simple chat could work, but seeing a relationship or sex therapist could also be beneficial.